techlead-shootorder/automation/packages/docs/pages/build-integrations/app.md

 :::

 Let's start building our first app by using [TheCatApi](https://thecatapi.com/) service.
 It's a service that provides cat images and allows you to vote or favorite a specific cat image.
-It's an excellent example to demonstrate how Automatisch works with an API that has authentication and data fetching with pagination.
+It's an excellent example to demonstrate how automatisch works with an API that has authentication and data fetching with pagination.

 We will build an app with the `Search cat images` trigger and `Mark the cat image as favorite` action.
 So we will learn how to build both triggers and actions.